 We get it: gutter cleaning isn’t the most appealing home-improvement task.
 However, ensuring your roof performs in its best condition is crucial.
-If you don’t like gutter cleaning (or don’t have the time for it), you can always hire roofing contractors in Addison, CT, to help you out.
+If you don’t like gutter cleaning (or don’t have the time for it), you can always hire roofing contractors or a solar company in Addison, CT, to help you out.

 ear, or lack of maintenance?
 You should expect to spend out-of-pocket for a complete roof replacement in these situations.
 If your roof sustains storm damage, your insurance company will pay for a roof replacement as part of your homeowner’s insurance coverage.